Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

 ### You need to request that Microsoft increase a subscription quota limit for your company.
 Which blade should you use from the Azure portal?
-To answer, select the appropriate blade in the answer area.
-Hot Area:

 - [ ] Create a resource.
 - [ ] All services.